<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 The oldest person ever whose age has been independently verified is Jeanne Calment (1875–1997) of France, who lived to the age of 122 years and 164 days.
 The oldest verified man ever is Jiroemon Kimura (1897–2013) of Japan, who lived to the age of 116 years and 54 days.

-The oldest known living woman is Kane Tanaka of Japan, aged 119 years, 65 days.
-The oldest known living man is Juan Vicente Pérez Mora, of Venezuela, aged 112 years, 285 days.
+The oldest known living woman is Maria Branyas of Spain, aged 116 years.
+The oldest known living man is Juan Vicente Pérez Mora of Venezuela, aged 114 years.

 The 100 oldest women have, on average, lived several years longer than the 100 oldest men.